Message for those Graduate Teaching Assistants Missing the January 20 Spring Orientation

 CHOICE 2 - UNIV 400C FUTURE FACULTY CERTIFICATE PROGRAM

-Students registering for UNIV 400C must be able to attend all 10 sessions and stay for the entire 90 minutes to receive credit.
+Students registering for UNIV 400C must be able to attend all 12 sessions and stay for the entire 90 minutes to receive credit.
+However, the last two sessions are held online in an asynchronous schedule.
 Students in these sessions will have reading assignments and weekly journals.
-Enrollment, limited to 30 students, is on a first-come, first-served basis.
+Enrollment, limited to 15 students per section, is on a first-come, first-served basis.
 All students will be expected to participate fully in class discussions..

 The free text for these sessions is How Learning Words: 7 Research-based Principles for Smart Teaching by Susan A. Ambrose, Michael W. Bridges, Michele DiPietro, Marsha C. Lovett, and Marie K. Norman.